Pi-31415/EdTech/README.md

 # EdTech Web Development Front Page

+>If you have any questions about the code, please contact the original developer Pi at https://github.com/Pi-31415 on Github, or https://t.me/joinchat/AAAAAEWFzdFCW_I7nipJgA on Telegram.

 I will be using the following tools for this single-page design.

 ## No Dependencies